Earth-Moon-Earth Communications

 Originally I used a Gemini 23 PA from DX Shop in the UK, and I made quite a lot of QSO with that power amplifier; however it would often temperature trip during 60 second bursts of Q65 modulation so I had to back it off to about 120W at the PA output.
 Four times the power was needed in my eme setup, so I bought an HLV-523 500W 23cm PA from BEKO Electronics in Germany.

 Sadly, during 60 second bursts of 400W power some strange noises came from inside the PA, so I powered down, opened it up and investigated.
 There was arcing at the cable interface at the output of the power block which began at about 200W.
 The semi-flexible coax was 0.114" and rated at under 300W (For and 500W power amplifier!).
 After replacing with 0.25" coax, the problem was solved.
-When I contacted BEKO they said they'd sold 100's and never had a problem before (which I find quite strange).
-Luckily the NXP power device survived the arcing!

 The photos below show the thinner cable with black soot from the arcing and the new cable that solved the problem.
-I'd like to thank Carsten OZ9AAR for selling me the replacement cable.

 PA